-Tier 1 of our supply chain in the recent reporting period was made up of about 429 suppliers.
-These suppliers provide goods and services to Mills Oakley, the MO Entities and Everyday Justice.
-Mills Oakley acknowledges that our supply chain extends beyond those that we have direct contractual relationships with.
-Our tier 1 suppliers include: accounting, consultant, and legal/bar services; marketing services and advertisements; architectural services; archiving and document management; asset security and security services; art; books; building management services; cab, carpark, and transport services; catering and events services; food and drink; cleaning and maintenance services; conveyancing and property services; courier and postage services; IT software, hardware and services; dry cleaning; electricity and water; employee assistance programs; fire, first aid and safety; florist; flu vaccinations; insurance; office supplies and stationery; fitouts and furniture; pest control services; printing supplies and services; recruitment agencies; various subscriptions; training services; transcription services and venue hire.
-Of our 429 direct suppliers, 96.97% are based in Australia.
-The remaining suppliers are based in the USA, UK, New Zealand, Germany, India and the Philippines.
-There are 2 suppliers in our tier 1 list that we are still in the process of confirming the geographic location for due to being complex global entities.
+Aside from this Client Related Procurement, our tier 1 suppliers include: accounting, consultant, and legal/bar services; marketing services and advertisements; architectural services; archiving and document management; asset security and security services; art; books; building management services; cab, carpark, and transport services; catering and events services; food and drink; cleaning and maintenance services; conveyancing and property services; courier and postage services; IT software, hardware and services; dry cleaning; electricity and water; employee assistance programs; fire, first aid and safety; florist; flu vaccinations; insurance; office supplies and stationary; fit outs and furniture; construction related goods and services; pest control services; printing supplies and services; recruitment agencies; various subscriptions; training services; transcription services and venue hire.

+Of our 1,359 Tier 1 suppliers, 89.84% are based in Australia.
+This is a decrease compared with prior reporting periods which can be explained by the inclusion of the Client Related Procurement and the overseas law firms associated with that procurement.
+The remaining suppliers are based in the USA, UK, New Zealand, Canada, Sweden, Japan, Switzerland, Taiwan, Chile, China, Hong Kong, Malaysia, Singapore, Colombia, India, Indonesia, Italy, Mexico, Peru, South Africa, Spain and India.
+There are some suppliers in our Tier 1 list that we are still in the process of confirming the geographic location for.
 For our major suppliers we have a scheduled service delivery meeting, ordinarily conducted annually.